AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 -----------------------------------------
  - **Disable Spoke VPC local CIDR propagation** is an optional feature that when enabled the Spoke VPC CIDR is not propagated to TGW route table when the Spoke VPC is attached to TGW.
 One use case is to allow multiple VPCs to be in one Security Domain (share one TGW route table) without the connectivity between them, thus reducing the need to createe a large number of Security Domains in order to build isolation.
 This optional feature is enable when attaching a VPC at `TGW Build <https://docs.aviatrix.com/HowTos/tgw_build.html>`_.
  - **Select Spoke VPC route table for programming** is an optional feature that allows you to select which Spoke VPC route tables will be programmed of learned routes propagated from on-prem or other Spoke VPCs.
 One use case is that certain instances in the VPC do not participate the TGW Orchestrator.
  - **Management access from On-Prem** allows on-prem to access privately (SSH or HTTPS) the firewall device deployed in the Native Firewall Domain, Native Egress Domain and Aviatrix Firewall Domain.
-To enable, go to TGW Orchestrator -> List, highlight the firewall domain, click Edit, click to enable.
+To enable, go to TGW Orchestrator -> List, highlight the firewall domain, click Edit, click to enable.Note in this release, only accessing from on-prem via Aviatrix Edge Domain is supported.
+Accessing from TGW plus DXGW/VPN are not supported.

 6. ActiveMesh and Multi-Site Transit Beta
 --------------------------------------------